Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 To put it another way, Polish-American philosopher and scientist, Alfred Korzybski said: "the map is not the territory."
-This is something even most adults don't usually stop to realize.
-That there is a distinction between an actual physical bird and the idea of a bird in your mind.
+Even most adults don't usually stop to realize that there is a distinction between an actual physical bird and the idea of a bird in your mind.

-This is important because the more new experiences that kids are exposed to, the more accurate and expansive of a set of mental schema they will create.
+This is a very important concept because the more new experiences that kids are exposed to, the more accurate and expansive set of mental schemata they will create.

 Kids start off with only a few categories.
 So the first time they see a goat or sheep, they might call it a dog.
-After all, it meets their initial criteria for what a dog is.
-It's furry and walks on four legs, and is a specific size between cats and people!
+After all, it meets their existing criteria for what a dog is.
+It's furry, walks on four legs, and is a specific size somewhere between cats and people!

-When a kid gets exposed to a goat, they get a new mental schema for goat.
+When a child is exposed to a goat for the first time, they get a new mental schema for goat.
 They might relate it to existing schemas.
-For example, they may categorize goats in their mind as something that's like a dog, but that has a different shaped head and horns and makes a different noise.
+For example, they may categorize goats in their mind as something that's like a dog, but has a differently shaped head and horns and makes a different noise.

 Maslow's hierarchy isn't just something that affects kids.
-All people fall somewhere on the hierarchy.
-But I think it's particularly important for children.
+All people fall somewhere within the hierarchy, but I do think it's particularly important for children.

-Basically, Maslow's hierarchy is five tiers of things that humans need .
-Usually, they're shown in a pyramid shape.
-Everybody starts at the bottom of the pyramid and needs to have their needs met in that category before moving up to the next one.
+Basically, Maslow's hierarchy is made up of five tiers of things that humans need .
+Usually, they're shown in the shape of a pyramid.
+Everybody starts at the bottom of the pyramid and must have have their needs met in that category before moving up to the next one.

-At the bottom of the pyramid is physiological and safety needs.
-Kids need to feel safe, fed, cared for, and have a home for them to thrive.
-They aren't able to move on to the next stages where they can worry about belonging and self-esteem until their basic needs are met.
+At the bottom of the pyramid there are the physiological and safety needs.
+Kids need to feel safe, fed, cared for, and have a home in order for them to thrive.
+They aren't able to move on to the next stage, where they will worry about belonging and self-esteem, until their basic needs are met.

-As a babysitter, you should be helping kids you're in charge of, to meet their basic needs so they can progress up Maslow's hierarchy and hopefully become a self-actualized person one day, which is defined as "having the desire to become the most that one can be."
+As a babysitter, you should be aware that it is important to help kids meet their basic needs so they can progress up Maslow's hierarchy to become self-actualized one day, which means "having the desire to become the most that one can be."

 Erik Erikson believed that people need to go through eight stages over the course of their life .

-Each stage has a positive or negative, depending on how a person develops at that age.
+Each stage has a positive or negative aspect, depending on how a person develops at that age.

 For the sake of this article, I'll just talk about the first four relevant stages which cover children from birth to 12 years old.